-There are some major developments around the base area of Niseko Village for the 16-17 season including a new course and new lifts.
-The new 1.2km beginners ‘Ageimo’ course effectively connects the base Green Leaf hotel with the Shopping & Dining Area of the resort.
-A new 816m Village Express lift runs alongside the new course and both gondola cabins and 6-person chairs will share that lift.
-Yet another new Gondola lift - the 250m long Upper Village Gondola, running two gondola cabins together with each holding up to 8 people – runs from by the hotel to near the top of the Village Express gondola.
-These developments should greatly improve access around the base areas of Niseko Village.
+A new course and two new lifts were introduced last season (2016-2017).
+The 1.2km beginners ‘Ageimo’ course effectively connects the base Green Leaf hotel with the Shopping & Dining Area of the resort.
+A 816m Village Express lift runs alongside that course, and both gondola cabins and 6-person chairs will share that lift.
+The 250m long Upper Village Gondola lift - running two gondola cabins together with each holding up to 8 people – also now runs from by the hotel to near the top of the Village Express gondola.
+These developments improved access around the base areas of the Niseko Village resort area.

 The Niseko resort area is one of the most popular ski resort regions of Japan.
 Located to the west of Sapporo city on the eastern and southern slopes of Mt Niseko Annupuri and with stunning views of nearby Mt Yotei, it's often top quality dry powder snow conditions are now popular with skiers and snowboarders from around the world.
 Niseko certainly has a different feel from many other Japanese ski resorts, if not only because of the higher percentage of visitors from around the world and subsequent catering to their needs.